 Our patient-centered research program focuses on optimizing the health and functioning of people living with chronic diseases like diabetes and obesity; cardiovascular disease prevention; health disparities and the care of vulnerable populations, both in the US and abroad; and clinical epidemiology with a focus on informing population health management.

-Under the leadership of Dr. Judy Tung, the Ambulatory Medicine program, previously known as Weill Cornell Internal Medicine Associates (WCIMA), includes more than 50 exceptional academic full time members that provide high quality and comprehensive primary care for a diverse group of adult patients representing a cross section of the ethnic, cultural, and economic diversity that is New York City.
+Under the leadership of Dr. Judy Tung, the Adult Internal Medicine program, previously known as Weill Cornell Internal Medicine Associates (WCIMA), includes more than 50 exceptional academic full time members that provide high quality and comprehensive primary care for a diverse group of adult patients representing a cross section of the ethnic, cultural, and economic diversity that is New York City.
 This program, established as the Division of Ambulatory Medicine in 1968, has a long and distinguished history.
 During recent years, our ambulatory practices have expanded to various locations in the New York City area, including the Upper East Side, Lower Manhattan, and Long Island City, Queens.

 Ambulatory services provided to our patients include preventive health care, treatment of acute and chronic illness, and the coordination of care for those with medical complexity.
 Patients at our ambulatory practices are cared for by a team of providers comprised of faculty attendings, nurse practitioners, and resident physicians in order to maximize expertise in various aspects of health care.